Maria van Rooyen

 Collections: Mount Nelson Hotel, Cape Town; Fusion Boutique Hotel, Polokwane.

-2014 – Turbine Art Fair, Johannesburg; Cape Town Art Fair with Salon 91.
-2010 – The Long Way Home, solo exhibition, Salon 91, Cape Town; Every Secret Thing at Polokwane Art Museum, Polokwane; Collateral at Fried Contemporary, Pretoria.
+2018 – Cape Town Art Fair, Salon91 Booth.
+2016 – That Art Fair, Cape Town.
+2015 – Cape Town Art Fair with Salon91.
+2014 – Turbine Art Fair, Johannesburg; Cape Town Art Fair with Salon91.
+2010 – The Long Way Home, solo exhibition, Salon91; Every Secret Thing at Polokwane Art Museum, Polokwane; Collateral at Fried Contemporary, Pretoria.
 2009 – History(n) at UCA Gallery, Cape Town; Artist in Residence at Modern Autohaus, BMW – Mobility, Polokwane.
 2008 – Association d’Arts, Biarritz, France.
 2006 - Installation at Memory, Narrative and Forgiveness, reflecting on ten years of South Africa’s Truth and Reconciliation Commission, Cape Town; Solo Exhibition Alliance Francaise, Gerard Sekoto gallery, Johannesburg.